RBA students are required to complete a total of 120 hours and hold a 2.0 GPA to graduate.

 Can I meet the residency requirement with college-equivalent credit?

 No. Residency hours must be earned by taking regular, graded courses.
 Likewise, you cannot use CLEP or other tests or credit-by-exam to meet the residency requirement.

 Does taking regular, graded courses for residency mean I have to take courses on campus?

 No. Residency requirement could also be satisfied taking online courses (along with some options offered through satellite campuses).

 The RBA Program currently offers over 200 online course options through WVU Online.

-Can the same courses be used to meet the residency requirement as well as GEC or upper division requirements?
+Can the same courses be used to meet the residency requirement as well as GEF or upper division requirements?

 Yes.
 Some courses might meet all three requirements at once, but they will only count once toward the 120 hours needed for graduation.